koukakios/Signal-Processing-for-Heart-Localization/docs/module_1/README.md

 ## Assignments 4.3

-1. In the end, we used a 3rd order Butterworth filter of length 5001.
+1. In the end, we used a 2nd order Butterworth filter of length 5001.
-2. TODO
+2. The signal quality is pretty good.
+The band should be reduced to reduce the noise level, because less bandwidth gives less noise power.

 ## Assignments 4.4